On the Glasner Property of Linear Maps with Prime Entries on Tori: Introduction

-This is different to the standard Glasner property and quantitative variants studied by others as here we don't impose the restriction that $X = Y$.
+Both definitions \ref{Glasner} and \ref{QuantGlasner} are different to the standard Glasner property and quantitative variants studied in other works, as here we do not impose the restriction that $X = Y$.
 We study the quantitative Glasner property in the context of the torus, $\mathbb{T}^n = \mathbb{R}^n/\mathbb{Z}^n$.
-That is, $X$ and $Y$ are tori (with possibly different dimension) and $\mathcal{M}$ is some subset of the matrices with integer entries, with the functions given by matrix multiplication.
+That is, $X$ and $Y$ are tori (with possibly different dimension) and $\mathcal{M}$ is the set of functions given by matrix multiplication with the matrices coming from some subset of the matrices with integer entries.
+From this point on, $\mathcal{M}$ will only consist of functions of the form $f(x) = Mx$, for some coefficient $M$, possibly a matrix.
+In this case, it can be easier to define $\mathcal{M}$ directly from the set of coefficients being considered rather than the functions, which we will do.
+For example, it is known $(\mathbb{T}, \mathbb{T}, \mathbb{Z})$ has the Glasner property.